GEO-Protocol/specs-protocol/transactions/transactions.md

 1. _Paths processing._
 `Coordinator` **must** attempt to reserve `tr. amount` to the `Receiver` on several (or all, if needed, but at least one) discovered paths.

-For each path, and for each node on this path (except `Receiver` and itself), `Coordinator` sequentially, starting from its neighvours, must send reservation requests messages.
-Each request contains a) required `reservation amount` and b) address of the node, to which the reservation should be created.
+For each path, and for each node on this path (except `Receiver` and itself), `Coordinator` sequentially, starting from its neighvours, must send [reservation requests messages](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#request-reservation-messages).

     * `Coordinator (D)` knows whole path `{(D), (C), (B), (A)}` (`todo: describe also scenarios with several concurrent paths`), but it doesn't knows and can't predict `max. common amount` between all nodes on this path (due to the network volatility `todo: describe network volatility`), so it sends requests to the nodes in sequential manner.
     * `todo: Analise if coord. can send requests to all nodes in parallel`